Cox-Automotive/apollo-client-maven-plugin/README.md

 }
 ```

-Properties specified as nullable in the schema will have an java 8 `java.util.optional` type.
+Properties specified as nullable in the schema will have a java 8 `java.util.optional` type.